 (14) Describe the communications with and solicitation of input from the public, any advisory council/group, small businesses and groups representing small businesses in the development and drafting of the regulation.
-List the specific persons and/or groups who were involved. ("Small business" is defined in Section 3 of the Regulatory Review Act, Act 76 of 2012.)
+List the specific persons and/or groups who were involved. ("Small business" is defined in Section 3 of the Regulatory Review Act, 71 P. S. § 745.3.)